The Hull-White Model under Volatility Uncertainty: Short Rate Dynamics

+Thus, the canonical process is unambiguous in mean and evolves with a volatility being at most $\overline{\sigma}$ and at least $\underline{\sigma}$.
+The previous inequality shows that $B$ is a standard Brownian motion with a constant volatility if there is no volatility uncertainty, that is, if $\overline{\sigma}=\underline{\sigma}$.
+We describe the behavior of the short rate by an Ornstein-Uhlenbeck process driven by a $G$-Brownian motion.
+We choose the same structure as in the classical Hull-White model.
+The difference is that we include volatility uncertainty by replacing the constant volatility and the standard Brownian motion by a $G$-Brownian motion.
+Hence, the short rate process $r$ is supposed to be given by the $G$-stochastic differential equation

-for some integrable function $\mu:\mathbb{R}\rightarrow\mathbb{R}$ and some constant $\alpha>0$, where $B$ is the G-Brownian motion.
-So all in all, we have a time dependent but deterministic mean reversion level and a time dependent volatility, which is uncertain.
-This is desirable, since we can use the mean reversion level for yield curve fitting later on and we do not have to specify any volatility structure.
-In particular, by \cite{peng2010}, the stochastic differential equation has a unique solution in $\bar M_G^2(0,T)\subseteq M_G^2(0,T)$ for any $T<\infty$, given by
+for a suitably integrable function $\mu:\mathbb{R}_+\rightarrow\mathbb{R}$ and a constant $\alpha>0$.
+Thus, the short rate has a time dependent mean reversion level, which is deterministic, and a time dependent volatility, which is uncertain.
+This is desirable, since we can use the mean reversion level for yield curve fitting and we do not have to specify any volatility structure.
+It should be noted that \eqref{short rate dynamics with volatility uncertainty} corresponds to \eqref{short rate dynamics without volatility uncertainty}, i.e., the classical case without volatility uncertainty, if $\overline{\sigma}=\sigma=\underline{\sigma}$.
+The $G$-stochastic differential equation describing the dynamics of the short rate has a closed-form solution.
+By Theorem 5.1.3 from \citet*{peng2019}, we know that \eqref{short rate dynamics with volatility uncertainty} has a unique solution in $M_G^2(0,T)$ for every $T<\infty$.
+The space $M_G^2(0,T)$ consists of stochastic processes with a certain regularity and is used to define stochastic integrals in the calculus of $G$-Brownian motion.
+As in the classical case, we can explicitly solve \eqref{short rate dynamics with volatility uncertainty}. \begin{prp} The solution to the $G$-stochastic differential equation \eqref{short rate dynamics with volatility uncertainty} is given by

-This can be verified by using the Itô formula for G-Brownian motion from \cite{lipeng2011}.
-The verification works totally analogous to the standard case.
-As we see, the short rate has a deterministic mean but the variance is uncertain.
-This fact is important for the discussion in Section \ref{arbitragefreetermstructure}.
+\end{prp} \begin{proof} This can be verified by using It\^o's formula for $G$-Brownian motion \citep*[Theorem 5.4]{lipeng2011}.
+The verification works totally analogous to the classical case with a standard Brownian motion. \end{proof} The short rate has no mean uncertainty, but it has an uncertain variance.
+We can easily show that the upper expectation of the short rate coincides with its lower expectation.
+Thus, the mean of the short rate is deterministic.
+In addition, we can show that the upper, respectively lower, expectation of the squared deviation of the short rate from its mean is given by the variance from the classical Hull-White model with the highest, respectively lowest, possible volatility.
+Hence, the short rate has an uncertain variance, which is bounded by two extreme values. \begin{thm} For all $t$, the short rate $r_t$ satisfies

+\end{thm} \begin{proof} First, we sketch how to obtain \eqref{mean of the short rate}.
+The first two summands on the right-hand side of \eqref{representation of the short rate} are deterministic.
+We know that the upper expectation and the lower expectation of an integral with respect to a $G$-Brownian motion vanish.
+Thus, it holds \eqref{mean of the short rate}.
+In order to show \eqref{variance of the short rate}, we use the nonlinear Feynman-Kac formula from \citet*{hujipengsong2014}.
+We define the process $X=(X_t)_{t\geq0}$ as the deviation of $r$ from its mean, that is,